microclimate-dev2ops/microclimate-ls-node-prof/CONTRIBUTING.md

 With Visual Studio Code:

-- Clone this repsitory locally.
+- Clone this repository locally.
 - Run `npm install` in the cloned `microclimate-ls-node-prof` folder.
 This installs all necessary npm modules in both the client and server folder
 - Open the clone of this repository in Visual Studio Code.
 - Press Ctrl+Shift+B (Cmd+Shift+B on Mac) to compile the client and server.